TotalCross/knowcode-xml/README.md

 KnowCodeXML is a library initially running for Android XMLs in its main layouts: ConstraintLayout, LinearLayout, RelativeLayout and AbstractLayout.

 You need to import the jar file or configure maven to use KnowcodeXML in your project.
-After that, you have to import both classes, *XmlContainerFactory* and *XmlContainerLayouts*.
+After that, you have to import both classes, *XmlContainerFactory* and *XmlContainerLayout*.
 These classes are the door to other projects can use Knowcode Library.

 ![my project KC](https://imgur.com/SCuRBie.png)